Deconversion of Depleted Uranium

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.

-Enriching 1,000 kilograms (kg) of natural uranium to 5% U235 produces 85 kg of enriched uranium hexafluoride (UF6) and about 915 kg of DUF6 (0.3 percent U235).
-As a result, enrichment processes in the United States produce approximately 12,000 – 15,000 tons of DUF6 tailings per year, which are then transferred to storage cylinders.
+Enriching 1,000 kilograms (kg) of natural uranium to 5% U235 produces approximately 85 kg of enriched uranium hexafluoride (UF6) and about 915 kg of UF6 depleted to 0.3% U235.
+As a result, the enrichment process produce tons of depleted UF6 tails per year in the United States.
+These tails are then transferred to storage cylinders.
 The uranium in these cylinders are depleted in the isotope U235, i.e., consists of the uranium isotope, U238, in high purity (99.7%) with only small concentrations of other uranium isotopes (e.g., U235 0.3% and U234 < 0.002%) present.
-In addition, the cylinders contain small quantities of impurities resulting from the natural radioactive decay of the uranium.
+In addition, the cylinders contain small quantities of daughter products which results from the natural radioactive decay of the uranium.
 U238 has a low specific activity and a high density.
 Due to the high density, it is effective at self-shielding.
 The high purity of U238 in storage cylinders (full cylinders with solid DUF6) limit the radiological hazard (i.e. direct radiation coming from the full cylinders).
 Solid UF6 reacts slowly with moisture in the air to produce urinal fluoride and hydrogen fluoride gas.
 In sufficient concentrations, these compounds have the potential to produce hazardous chemical or radiological exposures.

-Deconversion also enables the recovery of high purity fluoride compounds which have commercial value.
-These fluoride compounds are used in the production of refrigerants, herbicides, pharmaceuticals, high-octane gasoline, aluminum, plastics, electrical components, and fluorescent light bulbs.
+Another purpose of the deconversion process is to recover high purity fluoride compounds which have commercial value.
+Fluoride compounds are used in the production of refrigerants, herbicides, pharmaceuticals, high-octane gasoline, aluminum, plastics, electrical components, and fluorescent light bulbs.

 Deconversion facilities are designed to reduce the likelihood and consequences of accidental releases of hazardous radiological and chemical compounds through safety systems, onsite and offsite monitoring, and emergency planning.